nginx/unit-docs/source/configuration.rst

 Modifying Node.js Sources
 *************************

-First, you need to have the :program:`unit-http` package :ref:`installed
+First, you need to have the :program:`unit-http` module :ref:`installed
 <installation-nodejs-package>`.
 If it's global, symlink it in your project
 directory: